Special economic zone: Economic impacts

 However, SEZs also have some drawbacks, such as a possible increase in inequalities between regions or the potential for inefficient resource diversification.
 Indeed, the economic benefits of SEZs are unevenly distributed.
 Critics argue that these zones often benefit large multinational corporations disproportionately while providing limited gains for local businesses and communities.
 In Poland, for example, SEZs have concentrated economic activity in select regions, creating significant disparities in development.
 Moreover, the focus on foreign investors can result in dependency on external capital, which may not always align with the host country's long-term economic priorities.
 This is directly linked to the theory of a balanced economy, which claims that an economy can only grow if all sectors are financed simultaneously.
 In contrast, the unbalanced development theory argues that investing in certain sectors—or, in this context, specific regions—can lead to the development of other sectors.

 Another drawback is the fact that tax incentives can disrupt the equilibrium between the state and companies.
 When companies make sufficient profits, they pay higher taxes, which allows the government to invest without raising taxes.
 However, if this is not the case, the government may need to increase taxes.
 In a tax incentive system, to maintain equilibrium, the revenue generated by the system must be high enough to prevent the state from having to raise taxes.

-Another issue is the so-called "race to the bottom" among EU member states.
-The lack of harmonized tax policies enables countries to compete aggressively by offering increasingly generous incentives to attract investors.
-While this may benefit individual SEZs in the short term, it undermines collective EU goals of equitable economic development and cohesion.
-Furthermore, these tax breaks often fail to deliver proportional benefits, as many foreign firms bring their own labor force, limiting local job creation and exacerbating inequalities.

 Finally, while SEZs are heralded for their ability to attract Foreign Direct Investment (FDI), their broader economic implications often reveal significant shortcomings.
 One major concern is their role in facilitating tax evasion.
 By offering highly competitive tax rates and other financial incentives, SEZs sometimes create conditions where corporations exploit loopholes to minimize their tax liabilities.
 This practice undermines state revenues, limiting the ability of governments to invest in public services and infrastructure.
 For instance, Ireland's Shannon SEZ, while successful in drawing foreign investment, has been criticized for perpetuating "tax haven" dynamics that weaken EU fiscal cohesion.